Skip to main content

 For students over the age of 19

-If the student is studying a L1 or L2 qualification then they may be eligible for the 19+ Discretionary Learner Support Fund and Aspire Grant.
+If the student is studying a Level 1 or Level 2 qualification then they may be eligible for the 19+ Discretionary Learner Support Fund and Aspire Grant (which can help with a percentage of the tuition fee).

 If the student is studying a L3 qualification, and is not eligible for a fee waiver, then they may be eligible for the Advanced Learner Loan bursary.

-Details of the criteria for each of the bursaries can be found on the relevant application form, together with the evidence which needs to be provided.
+Details of the criteria for each of the bursaries, can be found on the online application, together with the evidence which needs to be provided.
 Please note that failure to provide all pages of the evidence will result in a delay in processing your application for student finance.

 What can be covered by the Bursary?

-Dependent upon the student’s age and the level of their studies, we may be able to help with a contribution towards the cost of travelling to The College, course equipment and course costs and so help students achieve their goals and successfully complete their course.
+Depending upon the student’s age and level of studies, we may be able to help with travel to the college, course equipment, and course costs, and help students achieve their goals and successfully complete their course.

-If you are unsure and would like some assistance, then please contact the Student Finance team by emailing studentfinance@bpc.ac.uk and they will be happy to answer any queries you may have.
+If you are unsure and would like some assistance, then please contact Student Finance team, by emailing studentfinance@bpc.ac.uk and they will be able to answer any queries you may have.
+Please bear in mind that during the busy period, there may be a delay in responding.

 • 16-18 Discretionary Bursary